bmmarugg/nornir_config/README.md

 # Nornir Configuration Script

 ## Description:
 This is a cript that utilizes Nornir to push configuration files to a single or group of devices that a user can define.
 User can define whether the configuration push is a full replace or just a merge.

-## Replace vs. Merge
-It is worth knowing the differences between a configuration replace and a merge.

-  ### Replace:
-  1. Creates backup snapshot configuration file prior to new configuration push;
-  2. Replaces or deletes <u>all</u> lines of code in the current running-configuration that are different or don't exist in the candidate configuration.
-  3. Deletion or negation of lines of code in the running-config is done via omitting the code in the candidate config file.
-For example, to delete a BGP neighbor from a router's running-config using a <b>replace</b>
+The script will perform a dry run first, always, to show what lines of code are being added, omitted, or changed.
+Users will then be prompted to confirm the commitment of the new code before Nornir will finalize the process.

+## Directions for use:
+Users will need to define the filter type, filter to apply, configuration type, and path to candidate configuration file, in that order, when they run the command.
+The syntax for the command is as follows:

+python nornir_config.py {group, name} <i>group/device name</i> {replace, merge} <i>path to/name of candidate config</i>